 - 2 Tbsp extra-virgin olive oil

-- Mix all the dough ingredients together.
-Kneed for 5-10 minutes until you get a nice smooth dough.
+- Kneed for 5 minutes to get a nice smooth dough.
 Cover with a damp towel, and let rest for at least 30 minutes, while you prepare your fillings.
-(See notes below for a link to recipes for pierogi fillings.)

-- With gluten free pierogies, it’s easiest to make them individually as described above.
+- With gluten-free pierogi, it’s easiest to make them individually.
 They don’t need to be pretty, they just need to be sealed to keep the filling in.
-You can freeze the pierogies at this point, or set them aside for cooking.
+See the section above fore detailed instructions on how to fill gluten-free pierogi.

-- To cook pierogies, gently drop a few of them into a pot of boiling water.
+- Gently drop 5 to 8 pierogi into the pot.
 Avoid crowding them or they will stick together.
 Boil until they are cooked through and float, usually 5 minutes.

 - Scoop them out with a slotted spoon and place in a bowl to drain.
 After a minute, move them to a second container and coat them in oil or butter to prevent sticking.

 - Serve with homemade sauerkraut and sour cream.

-- I recommend replacing the milk with whey or buttermilk, which will add to the depth of flavor.
+- Replacing the milk with milk kefir or buttermilk will add to the depth of flavor.
 And gluten-free doughs need as much added flavor as possible.

-- Freeze your pierogies before cooking on a non-stick cookie sheet.
-When they are frozen, they can be stored in a ziploc bag in the freezer for your own frozen pierogi dinners.
+- Freeze your pierogi before cooking on a non-stick cookie sheet.
+When they are frozen (after 2-4 hours), they can be stored in a zip-top bag in the freezer for your own frozen pierogi dinners!
 Cook from frozen by boiling as described in the recipe.
 Don’t defrost them ahead of time as the dough will be very sticky and hard to manage.